 After moving to Nashville, Janna continued teaching, singing and song writing.
 Her original Americana CD “You Shoulda Picked Me” was recorded in Nashville.
 She has performed with many Nashville name artists, including Vince Gill, Amy Grant and Lee Greenwood.

-Keyboards and Vocals
+Keyboards, Guitar and Vocals

 Jim has been working as an independent producer and studio musician in Nashville since 1989, producing artists and projects for Curb records, Sony, Word, and many others.